AlexRoman777/TLA/TLA/digital-communications.md

 ---

+A list of acronyms and abbreviations commonly used in digital communications, social media, and online messaging.

+---

 ## A

 - **AFK**: _Away From Keyboard_ - Indicates that the person is temporarily unavailable or not actively participating in a conversation.